 Drubrovnik - Pearl of the Adriatic

-Dubrovnik truly is the pearl of the Adriatic, framed against the backdrop of Mount Srd just behind the walled city and the calm azure sea.
+Dubrovnik truly is the pearl of the Adriatic, framed against the backdrop of Mount Srd and nestled within the old 16th Century city walls, with the calm azure sea lapping at three sides.

-It is not hard to see why Dubrovnik is Croatia's most popular destinations for tourists, with the beauty and charm of the fortified and walled old town waiting to be explored.
-Around every corner you are faced you stunning architecture of churches, public buildings and the green shuttered stone house, seemingly untouched by the 21st century.
+It is not hard to see why Dubrovnik is Croatia's most popular destination for tourists, with the beauty and charm of the fortified and walled old town waiting to be explored.
+Around every corner you are faced by stunning architecture of churches, public buildings and the green shuttered stone houses, seemingly untouched by the 21st century.

-Beyond the city walls, 'modern' Dubrovnik offers Mediterranean elegance, colourful gardens full of bougainvillea, oleanders and trees, boughs weighted down with figs, oranges, lemons and peaches.
+Beyond the city walls, 'modern' Dubrovnik offers Mediterranean elegance with colourful gardens full of bougainvillea, oleanders, trees and boughs weighted down with figs, oranges, lemons and peaches.

-Surrounded by the calm blue seas of the Adriatic, Dubrovnik is an ideal place for swimming, by far the best place for swimmers and sunbathers has to be the Islet of Lokum, reached by a 15 min taxi-boat ride from Dubrovnik's old harbour.
+Surrounded by the calm blue seas of the Adriatic, Dubrovnik is an ideal place for swimming.
+The Islet of Lokum is by far the best place for swimmers and sunbathers and can be reached by a 15 min taxi-boat ride from Dubrovnik's old harbour.
 Lokum, a Nature Reserve and a Special Forest Vegetation Reserve offers many secluded bathing areas and a miniature 'Dead Sea', an idyllic little salt-filled lake linked to the open sea.
 When going on day tip to Lokrum you might want to pack a picnic.
 The Island is uninhabited and there are just two resturants and one shop to buy items to take home.